potatoesrgood/JASONN/README.md

 # Setting Up a Shortcut (Optional)
     nano .bash_profile

+Put the next line at the top of the script:

     alias Jasonn='python jason.py'

-   4.Now do "control-o", "enter", and then "control-x"
+   Now do "control-o", "enter", and then "control-x"

     source ~/.bash_profile

 # Starting The Program
     python jason.py

-Or if you set up the shortcut;
+Or if you set up the shortcut:

     Jasonn